 In conclusion, this paper has proposed a string searching algorithm as an improvement for the brute-force algorithm without the need to preprocess neither the pattern nor the text.
-The improvement that this algorithm has offered over the brute-force algorithm is that it does not allow performing character by character matching between the segment taken from the text and the pattern only after it checks that the first and last characters in the pattern match the first and last characters in the segment taken from the text.
-This process would improve the time of searching of the brute-force algorithm.
+The improvement that this algorithm has offered over the brute-force algorithm is that it does not allow character by character matching between the segment taken from the text and the pattern only after it checks that the first, last and mid characters in the pattern match the corresponding first, last and mid characters in the segment taken from the text.
+This process of checking improved the time of searching of the brute-force algorithm.